 Credit risk capital requirements are calculated by the Standardized Approach as specified in the CRR.
 Additionally, note that the Company categorizes the assets in respect to their exposure class and uses the Credit Quality Step methodology to determine its respective Risk Weights ("RWs").
-Note that the Company's available capital as at 31.12.2018 consisted solely of CET 1 capital, calculated after relevant deductions.
+Note that the Company's available capital as at 31.12.2020 consisted solely of CET 1 capital, calculated after relevant deductions.

-It is pointed out that the Company's credit risk mainly arises from the Company's: (i) deposits in financial institutions; (ii) exposures to brokeres and other corporates; (iii) exposure to derivative contracts; and (iv) exposure to REPOs.
+It is pointed out that the Company's credit risk mainly arises from the Company's: (i) deposits in financial institutions; (ii) exposures to brokers and other corporates and (iii) exposure to REPOs.